metallb/metallb/website/content/configuration/calico.md

 ## Ideas wanted!

-None of these workarounds is very satisfying.
+None of these workarounds are very satisfying.
 Until Calico supports more advanced configuration for BGP peers, we are stuck doing acrobatics to integrate the two.